openid/ipsie/IL1-SCIM.md

 * The Identity Service SHALL implement the required functionality of a SCIM client as defined in {{RFC7643}} and {{RFC7644}}.
 * The Application SHALL implement the required functionality of a SCIM service provider as defined in {{RFC7643}} and {{RFC7644}}.
 * All SCIM operations SHALL be authenticated and authorized via OAuth 2.0 as specified in {{authn-authz}}.
-* Local modifications are prohibited.
+* Local modifications to Users or Groups in the Application are prohibited.

-// TODO: Local modificaitons?

 #### User Provisioning Operations